Rohan-San/demo-port/README.md

 # demo-port
-Testing out a portfolio using React
+Testing out a portfolio using React.js